 How to deal with an emergency

-When emergencies happen, more than just money is spent.
+When emergencies happen, more than just money gets spent.
 Your time and attention are most likely focused on resolving the issue.
 Often, you’re not focused on costs, but mounting financial pressure can quickly become a sobering reality.
-Gaining access to money as soon as possible is important.
-For those who’ve planned ahead and been able to build an emergency savings account, this is the time to draw from it.
-For those who don’t have the savings, it’s the perfect time to consider pursuing emergency loans that will help you get the money you need quickly with a streamlined process.
+Gaining access to money as soon as possible could be important.
+For those who’ve planned ahead and been able to build an emergency savings account, this may be the time to draw from it.
+For those who don’t have the savings, it could be the time to consider pursuing emergency loans that will help you get the money you need quickly with a streamlined process.

 Consider these options related to the financial aspects of emergencies.

 - Set up an emergency fund.
-Experts recommend that you have the equivalent of three to nine months of expenses saved as an emergency fund1.
+Experts recommend that you have the equivalent of three to nine months of expenses saved as an emergency fund.
 The thinking is that an emergency can mean loss of a job or loss of income.
 When that happens, even paying for everyday living expenses can become difficult.
-However, if you have an emergency fund, you have given yourself some time to get back on your feet, literally and financially.
-If you don’t have an emergency fund, you’ll need to use other options now and use this experience as a prompt to start saving as soon as you’ve recovered.
+However, if you have an emergency fund, you have given yourself some time to get back on your feet financially.
+If you don’t have an emergency fund, you’ll need to seek other options now and use this experience as a prompt to start saving as soon as you’ve recovered.

-- Get an emergency loan.
-When you need additional funds, an emergency loan is a viable option.
+- Get a loan to handle the emergency.
+When you need additional funds, a loan can be a viable option.
 With a loan from a reliable financial institution, you can get fast access to needed money, you have a reliable and predictable process, you’re dealing with financial professionals and you’re not putting a burden on your friends and family.
-Discover has emergency personal loans for anything that comes up unexpectedly.
-It’s a straightforward loan with a simple application process.
-In fact, you may be able to get a decision the same day you apply, and you could get your funds as soon as the next business day, which comes in handy when dealing with emergencies.
-We’ve made the application process simple so you can quickly get a personal loan.
+Discover has personal loans that can be used for emergencies or anything that comes up unexpectedly.
+It’s a straightforward loan with a simple application process and same-day decisions in most cases.
+And funds can be sent as soon as the next business day after acceptance, which comes in handy when dealing with emergencies.

 It’s always good to be prepared for the worst, not by worrying but by knowing your options.
 Put your emergency plan in place.
-Begin saving now, if you don’t have insurance, get it, and know that you can get an emergency personal loan from Discover for added security in a time of need.
+Begin saving now, if you don’t have insurance, get it and know that you can apply for a personal loan from Discover for added security in a time of need.